Sowmya127/AI-Therapist/ai-therapist-agent-main/README.md

 ### Disclaimer

 This project is intended for educational and demonstration purposes only.
 It is not a replacement for professional mental health care.

-This project is intended for educational and demonstration purposes only.
-It is not a replacement for professional mental health care.